Move to section

 What type of fertilizer is best for a Madagascar Dragon Tree?

-Can I use organic fertilizer for my Madagascar Dragon Tree?
+Can over-fertilizing harm my Madagascar Dragon Tree?

 Repotting for Madagascar Dragon Tree